i16n/projects/README.md

 # Portfolio of projects

 - 👋 Hi, I’m @Isaac H
-- 👀 I like to program and have a background in Finance (private markets -- Venture, REPE, Growth)
+- 👀 I like to program and have a background in Finance (private markets -- Venture, Real Estate Private Equity, Growth)
 - 🌱 This is a showcase of my projects done in & outside of my regular classes
 - 📫 How to reach me - through info on my resume!